At least 21 injured when deck collapses at Wildwood, New Jersey home

+Cape May Regional Health System spokeswoman Susan Staeger said Sunday the other two patients were transferred to trauma centers, one by helicopter and the other on the ground.
+There was no immediate word on their conditions.

+The decks collapsed on one another Saturday evening at a home in Wildwood, New Jersey.

-The collapse happened in the 200 block of East Baker Avenue at about 6 p.m., authorities said.
+It happened in the 200 block of East Baker Avenue at about 6 p.m., authorities said.
+The second and third levels of the deck appeared to have pancaked onto a first-floor deck.
 Numerous emergency crews were on the scene.

-According to officials with Cape May Regional Health System, 21 people were being treated for injuries at their facility.
-At least three of the injured are children.
+Nearby resident Joann Devito says she was sitting on her own deck when she heard a noise, turned and "saw the whole thing caving in."

 Photos and videos from the scene showed more than a dozen firefighters surrounding the debris, which was scattered in front of a home and on the sidewalk.